Azure/azure-functions-kafka-extension/README.md

 This repository contains Kafka binding extensions for the **Azure WebJobs SDK**.
 The extension status is experimental/under development.
 The communcation with Kafka is based on library **Confluent.Kafka**.

-**DISCLAIMER**: This library is under development and is experimental.
-Currently there is no guarantee regarding support or availability as a product.
+**DISCLAIMER**: This library is supported in the Premium Plan, however currently, you would still need to manage scaling yourself.
+It is fully supported when using Azure Functions on Kubernetes where scaling will be handed by KEDA - scaling based on Kafka queue length.

 ## Bindings